ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   connections and connection groups.
 This is a strict requirement.
 The default is to preserve data ordering.

-* Configure reliability for individual Content:
+* Configure reliability on a per-Message basis:
-  This boolean property specifies whether an application considers it useful to indicate its reliability requirements on a per-Content basis.
+  This boolean property specifies whether an application considers it useful to indicate its reliability requirements on a per-Message basis.
   This property applies to connections and connection groups.
 This is not a strict requirement.
 The default is to not have this option.

-* Request not to delay acknowledgment of Content:
+* Request not to delay acknowledgment of Message:
-  This boolean property specifies whether an application considers it useful to request for Content that its acknowledgment be sent out as early as possible instead of potentially being bundled with other acknowledgments.
+  This boolean property specifies whether an application considers it useful to request for Message that its acknowledgment be sent out as early as possible instead of potentially being bundled with other acknowledgments.
 This property applies to connections and connection groups.
 This is not a strict requirement.
 The default is to not have this option.

-* Use 0-RTT session establishment with idempotent Content:
+* Use 0-RTT session establishment with an idempotent Message:
-  This boolean property specifies whether an application would like to supply a Content to the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during connection establishment, potentially multiple times.
+  This boolean property specifies whether an application would like to supply a Message to the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during connection establishment, potentially multiple times.
   See also {{send-idempotent}}.
 This is a strict requirement.
 The default